manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 The simplified single-shot Two Round HotStuff variation captures the essence of the [Tendermint](https://tendermint.com/static/docs/tendermint.pdf) view change protocol (also see more recent [Tendermint paper](https://arxiv.org/pdf/1807.04938.pdf)) which reduces the size of the view change messages relative PBFT.

-The model is [Partial Synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) with $f<n/3$ [Byzantine failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/).
+The model is [Partial Synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/).
+We assume the standard $f<n/3$ [Byzantine failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/), but for safety we prove an even stronger **accountable safety** statement inspired by [Casper FFG](https://arxiv.org/abs/1710.09437).

-# Part one: single shot with rotating leaders.
+# Part one: single shot with rotating leaders

 Here we use the same view based framework as in the [PBFT post](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/):